 Agents in Textline can add Multi-Factor Authentication (MFA) to their profile to make their logins more secure.
-This is something that every Agent should have for all of their logins, not just Textline, as it makes it harder for bad actors to get access to your business’ tools.
+This is something that every Agent should have for all logins, not just Textline, as it makes it harder for bad actors to get unauthorized access to your business tools.

-In terms of Textline, what MFA means is we have added ways for agents to receive a one-time passcode for the Agent to enter after signing in with their username and password.
+At Textline, MFA means we've added ways for Agents to receive a one-time passcode they can enter after signing in with their username and password.
 Textline allows Agents to receive one-time passcodes over email, SMS, and/or through an authenticator app (such as Duo or Google Authenticator).
-So let us get to how to get MFA setup for your Textline profile.
+Read on to learn how to get MFA set up for your Textline account.

-- Once on your profile page, click on the tab at the top for Authentication
+Once on your profile page, click on the tab at the top for Multi-Factor Authentication.

-- On the Authentication page, you will see the three methods to deliver a one-time passcode.
-To start using MFA, you will need to turn on at least one method.
-If you see a method greyed out or not available, contact the admin in your Textline account as they have disabled this method for delivering one-time passcodes.
+On the Authentication page, you will see the three methods to deliver a one-time passcode.
+To start using MFA, you must turn on at least one method.
+If you see a method greyed out or unavailable, contact the Admin in your Textline account as they have disabled this method for delivering one-time passcodes.

-- Once one method is turned on, you will be prompted to enter the code the next time you log in to Textline.
-If you enable more than one method, you will be allowed to request delivery by another method as a backup.
+Once one method is turned on, you will be prompted to enter the code the next time you log in to Textline.
+If you enable more than one method, you can request delivery by another method as a backup.

-For more information on each of the authentication methods, check out the sections below.
+For more information on each authentication method, check out the sections below.

 Authenticator Apps are a great way to generate one-time passcodes as they can be generated without needing cellular service (required for SMS passcodes) or logging into an email app.
 For Textline, you can use any Authenticator App that can scan a QR code.
 This includes phone-based apps like Google Authenticator and Duo and password managers like 1Password and LastPass.

-SMS based one-time passcodes are some of the most popular forms of Multi-Factor Authentication as it provides a true second form of authentication and doesn’t require a user to download an app.
-For Textline, we will use the phone number in an Agent’s profile, so if you don’t have one there already, setting up MFA through SMS will prompt you to enter a phone number.
+SMS-based one-time passcodes are some of the most popular forms of Multi-Factor Authentication as it provides a second form of authentication and doesn’t require a user to download an app.
+For Textline, we will use the phone number in an Agent’s profile, so if you don’t have one, setting up MFA through SMS will prompt you to enter a phone number.
 Once you have added a number, one-time passcodes will be sent to your phone and you’ll need to check your SMS inbox for the codes to enter into Textline.